MemDLM: Memory-Enhanced DLM Training: Related Work

 \section{Related Work}

 MemDLM lies at the intersection of diffusion language modeling, fast-weight memory, bi-level adaptation, and inference-time adaptation.

-\paragraph{Diffusion language models and the training-inference gap.} Recent diffusion-based language models have shown that masked denoising can support high-quality text generation and flexible infilling, making DLMs a compelling alternative to standard auto-regressive decoding~\cite{austin2021structured, sahoo2024simple, lou2023discrete, shi2024simplified, ou2024your, ye2025dream,zheng2024masked, campbell2022continuous, sun2022score, meng2022concrete, zhen2026dllm, wang2026top}.
-At the same time, several recent works explicitly target the training-inference discrepancy in diffusion decoding.
-MDPO addresses the gap by training over progressive, inference-aligned remasking schedules~\cite{he2025mdpo}; trajectory-aware reinforcement learning (RL) frameworks instead optimize the denoising path as a sequential decision process rather than only token-level cross-entropy~\cite{wang2025revolutionizing, huang2025reinforcing}; and planner-alignment methods use the model's own confidence or self-planning signal to reweight training along generation paths~\cite{peng2025planner}.
-MemDLM is motivated by the same mismatch, but differs from these approaches by addressing it through an explicit inner-loop simulation that writes local denoising trajectory information into fast weights during training, rather than primarily modifying the denoising policy or directly optimizing trajectory-level decisions.
+\paragraph{Diffusion language models and the training-inference gap.} Recent diffusion language models show that masked denoising can support high-quality text generation and flexible infilling, making DLMs a compelling alternative to standard auto-regressive decoding~\cite{austin2021structured, sahoo2024simple, lou2023discrete, shi2024simplified, ou2024your, ye2025dream,zheng2024masked, campbell2022continuous, sun2022score, meng2022concrete, zhen2026dllm, wang2026top}.
+Several recent works explicitly target the training-inference discrepancy in diffusion decoding.
+MDPO uses progressive, inference-aligned remasking schedules~\cite{he2025mdpo}; trajectory-aware reinforcement learning (RL) methods optimize the denoising path as a sequential decision process~\cite{wang2025revolutionizing, huang2025reinforcing}; and planner-alignment methods reweight training using the model's own confidence or self-planning signal~\cite{peng2025planner}.
+MemDLM is motivated by the same mismatch, but addresses it through explicit inner-loop simulation that writes local denoising trajectory information into fast weights during training.

+\paragraph{Long-context attention and its limitations.} As context length grows, dense softmax attention must spread probability mass across all tokens, making it harder to focus on task-relevant information.
+This has been studied from several angles: Scalable-Softmax replaces the standard softmax with a length-aware normalization~\cite{nakanishi2025scalable}; DySCO dynamically rescales attention during decoding~\cite{ye2026dysco}; attention sinks show that early tokens accumulate disproportionate mass regardless of relevance~\cite{xiao2023efficient}; and positional analyses reveal systematic retrieval failures in the middle of long contexts~\cite{liu2024lost}.
+These approaches modify the attention mechanism or decoding procedure itself.
+MemDLM is complementary: rather than changing how attention operates, it reduces the memorization pressure on attention by introducing a parameter-space memory channel during training.